-As sheltering in place has been the “norm” for well over a month now in many places around the U.S., many parents are reporting something surprising: their kids actually seem… happier right now.
+As sheltering in place, or being in quarantine, has been the “norm” for well over a year now in many places around the U.S., many parents are reporting something surprising: their kids actually seem… happier right now.

 Experts are sharing some great theories on CNN.
 Some factors that can lead to increased happiness in kids right now, even while under quarantine, include less structured days, better sleep (from sleeping in), more independent (and creative) play, and seeing their immediate family more.

 Personally, I think all of this has merit, especially the last part.
 While being most of us have had to stay home some haven’t taken well to it, but others have and being together is making families happier in general, again not all.

 Anxiety and depression, the experts say, often goes hand in hand with feeling overwhelmed.
 If kids feel they have a lack of choice in what they do, that can lead to anxiety too.